Frack Free Sherwood Forest and Edwinstowe

-Hello – I’m May Boroff and I am a co-coordinator of Frack Free Sherwood and Edwinstowe.
+Hello – I’m May Boroff and I am a co-coordinator of Frack Free Sherwood Forest and Edwinstowe.

-We meet monthly at 7.00 pm on the first Wednesday of the month at the Black Swan on the High Street in Edwinstowe
+We meet monthly at 7.30 pm on the first Monday of the month at Suite 2 Old Station, High Street in Edwinstowe.
+Post code NG21 9HS

 The purpose of the meetings is to discuss the direct impact that fracking has on health and wellbeing issues as well as damage to our homes and habitats which we feel we need to raise more awareness about health reports etc… We are a passionate group that are working together utilising all of our individual skills.
 We also have a group on facebook and I have a blog at – http://www.frackfreesherwood.weebly.com